aurollan/Embedded_C_STM32F3/readme.md

 # [WORK IN PROGRESS] Embedded C development WITHOUT IDE but using Makefile and VIM (Or any Text editor you want) and CMSIS Library (optionnal but reliable).
 This repository contains all the resources that I used to learn how to develop on micro controller.
-I explain all choices made to build my project (Why and How?).
+I explain all choices made to build my project (Why and How).

 ## Equipment: